Popular Muslim event serving homeless people draws hundreds, and a new Christian partner

 Junejo approached Plymouth in hopes of starting an interfaith partnership for the event.
 The church was eager, said its executive minister, the Rev. Steven Davis.
 Plymouth already provides space for Muslims to pray during the week, including for a Friday afternoon service.
 He offered Junejo free use of the same space where that service is held, and said members of his congregation may get more involved in future years.

 In the Muslim community, said volunteer Maria Romero, “this is such a well-loved event” that she tried unsuccessfully to sign up for several years.
 All the volunteer spots were full.
-This year, she and 24-year-old daughter Iman Romero finally made it in.
+This year, she and 24-year-old daughter Iman Khalaf finally made it in.
 “It’s something that’s really important to us as a family,” Maria Romero said, explaining that volunteering empowered her to do something about a problem she has seen steadily worsen.

 Marjie Lill, who now lives in subsidized housing but used to be homeless, said she came for the winter coat — a puffy one with a faux-fur-trimmed hood — and was delighted to find other things offered.
 “I can’t believe it,” she said, showing off her new backpack, so big and practical it even had a pocket where she planned to put food for her cat.